-Authorized User means any Person who is an agent or employee of a Participant or customer of a Participant and is authorized by such Participant to access the SEF or a Customer designated to receive DMA by a Sponsoring Broker.
+Authorized User means any Person who is an agent or Employee of a Participant or Customer of a Participant and is authorized by such Participant to access the SEF by any means.
 For the avoidance of doubt, any Authorized User of a Customer shall not be considered an Authorized User of the Sponsoring Broker providing DMA to the Customer by virtue of the DMA relationship between the two parties.